Nanny Salaries in London

 These are approximate amounts based on the nanny working 50 hours per week unless otherwise indicated.
 It assumes the standard tax code is being used and includes the employee pension contribution*

-Temporary live out Nanny c. £23 + per hour
+Temporary live out Nanny c. £20 -£25 gross plus per hour (dep on childcare experience and/or qualifications)

-Weekend live in nanny By negotiation depending on requirements
+Weekend live in nanny By negotiation depending on hours and requirements

-After School live out Nanny c. £25 gross per hour
+After School live out Nanny c. £22 -25 gross plus per hour dep on childcare experience and/or qualifications

-Full-time nannies, (daily nannies), normally work 5 days per week.
-Most daily nannies are willing to babysit one or two nights during the week, but this is usually paid in addition to the nanny’s weekly net salary and is by separate negotiation.
+Full-time nannies normally work 5 days per week.
+Most live out nannies are willing to babysit during the week, but this is usually paid in addition to the nanny’s weekly salary and is by separate negotiation.
 Of course, there are always exceptions to the rule, especially if you offer your nanny extra perks (i.e. private use of a car, shorter work week, late starts with full salary etc).

-Families typically employ live-in nannies for the sake of convenience.
-Due to the benefit of not having to travel to work and having free accommodation, a live-in nanny is expected to work longer hours than a daily nanny – about 60 hours per week.
-It is also expected of a live-in nanny to do 1-2 nights of babysitting each week.
-Unlike a daily nanny, these 1-2 nights of babysitting are not paid in addition to his/her weekly net salary.
+Live in nannies - due to the benefit of not having to travel to work and having free accommodation, a live-in nanny is expected to work longer hours than a daily nanny – about 60 hours per week.
+It is also expected of a live-in nanny to do 1-2 nights of babysitting each working week.
+Unlike a live out nanny, these 1-2 nights of babysitting are not paid in addition to their weekly salary.
 We recommend these nights are not at the weekend or on their days off.
-They should be offered a bedroom that is entirely for their use.
+They should be offered a bedroom that is entirely for their use and preferably a bathroom

 After school nannies and weekend nannies are the hardest to come by.
 After school nanny jobs also pay more.
 They sometimes require the nanny to work afternoons during the academic year and full-time during the holidays.
-This varying schedule hinders the nanny in finding supplemental employment elsewhere.
+This varying schedule hinders the nanny in finding supplemental employment elsewhere hence command a premium.

-Should you have any questions, The London Nanny Agency offers advice on appropriate salary offers all levels of nannies and nanny jobs.
+Should you have any questions, The London Nanny Agency offers advice on appropriate salaries .
 National Minimum Wage and National Living Wage rates - GOV.UK